Inspiring Future, Grand Challenge

 This course examines topics and issues in applied linguistics.
 Current theories and trends in various sub-field of applied English linguistics will be covered which includes theories to English acquisition, language processing, discourse, English education and English language testing.
 Application of basic theoretical knowledge to practical and complex research question will be the focus of each lesson.

-ENG3019 Theories of Language Acquisition and Education 3 6 Major Bachelor 3-4 English Language and Literature English Yes
+ENG3019 Theories of Language Acquisition and Education 3 6 Major Bachelor 3-4 English Language and Literature - No

 Mechanisms for the 2nd language learning/acquisition are discussed from the perspectives of linguistic theories, phychological learning theories and the findings from the observations of child native languge acquisition processes.
 Based on the study of 2nd language acquisition, teaching methods are discussed as its application to English education.